OpenEvalProject/evals/manuscripts/elife-49252/v2/manuscript.md

 Combining our results from the loss- and gain-of-function experiments and the temporal differences between ptc2 and sox2 expression following Notch inhibition, we conclude that Notch signalling is required to maintain Hh response, specifically in the spinal cord.

-## Notch signalling regulates Hh response downstream of Smo
+### Notch signalling regulates Hh response downstream of Smo

 Our results suggest that Notch signalling regulates Hh response during spinal cord patterning.
 To explore the molecular mechanisms by which Notch signalling controls Hh response, we determined whether activation of Hh signalling at different points of the pathway can bypass the absence of Notch signalling when the small molecule inhibitor LY-411575 is present (Notchoff embryos).
 We first utilised the previously mentioned hsp:rSmoM2-tRFP transgenic line to activate Hh signalling at the Smo level (Figure 6A).
 Wild-type control or hsp:rSmoM2-tRFP embryos were heat-shocked at 20 hpf, treated with DMSO or LY-411575 for 10 hr, and assayed for gene expression at 30 hpf (Figure 6B–C).
 In DMSO treated embryos, induction of rSmoM2 resulted in substantial expansion of ptc2 expression in both the somites and the spinal cord (Figure 6C).
 Consistent with this result, activation of Hh signalling by rSmoM2 also led to an expansion of the motor neuron precursor domain, marked by olig2 expression (Figure 6C).
 By contrast, when Notch signalling was inhibited by LY-411575, induction of both ptc2 and olig2 expression by rSmoM2 was still completely blocked in the spinal cord, similar to LY-411575 treated wild-type controls (Figure 6C).
 This result suggests that ectopic activation of Hh signalling at the Smo level is not sufficient to restore Hh response in Notchoff spinal cords and further implies that Notch signalling likely regulates Hh response downstream of Smo.
 Interestingly, induction of rSmoM2 did cause an expansion of ptc2 expression in the surrounding somites despite Notch inhibition (Figure 6C).
 This observation is consistent with our previous experiments and suggests that this Smo independent mechanism of control is specific to the spinal cord.

 ![Figure 6.](https://cdn.elifesciences.org/articles/49252/elife-49252-fig6-v2.jpg)

-**Figure 6.:** off spinal cords.(A) Schematic representation of the manipulation to the Hh pathway caused by ectopic expression of rSmoM2-tRFP.
+**Figure 6.:** (A) Schematic representation of the manipulation to the Hh pathway caused by ectopic expression of rSmoM2-tRFP.
 The point of manipulation is highlighted in green with an asterisk.
 (B) Experimental design in C. (C) hsp:rSmoM2-tRFP or wild-type control embryos were heat shocked at 20 hpf, and then incubated in either DMSO or LY-411575 until fixation at 30 hpf.
 Whole mount in situ hybridisation was performed for ptc2 and olig2.
 Brackets in lateral views and dotted lines in transverse views denote the extent of the spinal cord.
 Arrows indicate ptc2 expression in somites.
 The n number for each staining is shown.
 Scale bars: 20 μm.

-## Notch signalling regulates Hh response independent of primary cilia
+### Notch signalling regulates Hh response independent of primary cilia

 Vertebrate canonical Hh signalling requires the integrity of primary cilia (Eggenschwiler and Anderson, 2007).
 To test whether Notch signalling feeds into the Hh pathway via primary cilia, we utilised the iguana mutant which lacks primary cilia due to a mutation in the centrosomal gene dzip1 (Glazer et al., 2010; Huang and Schier, 2009; Kim et al., 2010; Sekimizu et al., 2004; Tay et al., 2010; Wolff et al., 2004).
 In zebrafish, the complete loss of primary cilia, such as in iguana mutants, results in reduction of high-level Hh response concomitant with expansion of low-level Hh pathway activity (Ben et al., 2011; Huang and Schier, 2009).
 This expanded Hh pathway activation is dependent on low level activation of endogenous Gli1, but does not require upstream regulators of the Hh pathway, such as Shh, Ptc and Smo (Huang and Schier, 2009) (Figure 7A).
 Thus, the iguana mutant also allows us to determine whether low level activation of the endogenous Gli1 transcription factor is able to restore Hh response in Notchoff spinal cords. iguana mutant embryos or their sibling (heterozygous or wild-type) controls were incubated with DMSO or LY-411575 from 20 hpf and assayed for gene expression at 30 hpf (Figure 7B–C).
 As shown previously (Huang and Schier, 2009), DMSO treated iguana mutants showed a reduction of the highest level of ptc2 expression in the ventral spinal cord, but displayed an overall expansion of the ptc2 expression domain in both the spinal cord and somites (Figure 7C).
 The low level Hh pathway activation in iguana mutants was sufficient to induce and expand the olig2 domain.
 Remarkably, we found that Hh pathway activation in iguana mutants was completely blocked by Notch inhibition (Figure 7C).
 When iguana mutants were treated with LY-411575 at 20 hpf for 10 hr, ptc2 expression in the spinal cord was completely abolished at 30 hpf, similar to LY-411575 treated sibling controls (Figure 7C).
 This is in contrast with the somites where ptc2 expression remained expanded in LY-411575 treated iguana mutants similar to DMSO treated iguana mutants.
 Consistent with the loss of ptc2 expression in the spinal cord, LY-411575 treated iguana mutants showed almost no olig2 expression with only rare scattered olig2 expressing cells (Figure 7C).
 Combined with observations from rSmoM2 experiments, these results suggest that Notch signalling likely functions, in a tissue-specific manner, downstream of Smoothened and the primary cilium in its control of Hh response.